figadore/express-request-formatter/README.md

 Ensure any request body parsing middleware (e.g. body-parser) is set prior to using the formatting middleware

-### options
+### Options
+* `onRequestCaptured`: function(requestLogObject). callback to run once request object has been formatted.
+Useful for capturing request id to set bunyan child loggers. default: do nothing

-* `callback`: function(requestLogObject, responseLogObject). callback to run once request and response objects have been formatted. default: do nothing
+* `onResponseCaptured`: function(requestLogObject, responseLogObject). callback to run once request and response objects have been formatted. default: do nothing

 * `captureRequestBody`: boolean. whether to include the request body in the callback. default: true